VirtualPregnancy/pregnancy-app/docs/source/pregnancy_app/01_load_model.rst

 How to add the model to the web app
 ====================================

-This is a guide on how to load the model into the app, for model configuration or add new model, please refer to the :ref:`implementation_structure/02_assets:Model Configuration` document.
+This is a guide on how to load the model into the app onto the page, for model configuration or add new model, please refer to the :ref:`implementation_structure/02_assets:Model Configuration` document.

 Loading the model
 ----------------